Phase 3: The Applicant Pool and Interviewing

 Requirement

-Enter reasons of non-selection for applicants not moving forward in the process.
+Enter reasons of non-selection based on the job description requirements for applicants not moving to an interview.

 Step 7: Interviews